Furnace Size Calculator — BTU by Home Size

 Get room-by-room detail

 This calculator estimates whole-home load.
-For room-by-room breakdowns including windows, sun exposure, and occupants, use the advanced BTU calculator.
+For room-by-room breakdowns including windows, sun exposure, and occupants, use the BTU calculator.

 Equipment & tools